 John Mbuthi is a Senior Lecturer at Riara University in Nairobi, Kenya since 2012.

 He is currently pursuing his PhD in Educational Management at Kenyatta University, Nairobi.
 His thesis is entitled "Influence of work-based learning on employability of graduate teachers in Kenya".

 John has led various research teams in the field of education.
 The latest being the Teacher Professional Development programme for all teachers in Kenya.

 He has previously held various leadership positions in education among them as the Dean of School of Education at Riara University; the Principal of Rusinga School, Nairobi; deputy headmaster and the founding IB coordinator at Aga Khan Academy, Nairobi.

 At Riara University, he has provided leadership in the development of certificate course that focus on modern pedagogical approaches for teachers and university faculty.

 Sanda Ojiambo is a passionate and incorrigible believer in the role of business in delivering both purpose and profit.
-She graduated with a Master’s Degree in Public Policy and Economics and had a firm conviction to be part of transformation in the world of development.
+She graduated with a Master’s Degree in Public Policy and Economics.

 Elizabeth has over 17 years international experience in Engineering, Operations, Project Management, Consultancy, Business Development and Management in Oilfield Services (on-shore and off-shore) for global companies including BJ Services, Baker Hughes (Baker Oil Tools Division) and Weatherford International.
 Areas of operations include Canada, USA, Europe and Africa.
 She was recently employed with Weatherford International’s East Africa division as Business Development Manager (EA) based in Kampala, Uganda in 2011 and was promoted to Senior Business Development Manager (EA) based in Nairobi, Kenya in 2013.